 No one technology can catch everything, which is why security experts recommend a layered approach.
 It’s better to have more than one type of tool looking at threats from different angles.
 “I’m sure you’ve heard the old saying ‘jack of all trades, master of none,'” says Samuel Lindsey, Malwarebytes user advocate.

 A few years ago we would have said: “Your best bet is to use an antivirus program to catch the classic threats and an anti-malware program, like Malwarebytes Premium, for the newer, more advanced dangers.”
-While this is still true to some degree, we have implemented artificial intelligence and machine learning since then and are confident to say that if you can’t afford to use both, Malwarebytes Premium is your best choice.
+While this is still true to some degree, we have implemented several other modules into our product since then, including real-time ransomware protection, anti-exploit technology, and artificial intelligence and machine learning.
+And even though our product remains compatible with antivirus software, we’re confident that if you can’t afford to use both, Malwarebytes Premium is your best choice.

 On modern machines you needn’t worry about the impact of running two real-time scanners at the same time—our anti-malware software is lightweight, easy-to-run, and still designed to work alongside antivirus.